-Imagine creating new walkable places on the scale of an entirely new Downtown San José, concentrated within a short walk of the Phase II BART Stations.
+Imagine creating new walkable places on the scale of an entirely new Downtown San José, concentrated within a short walk of the Phase II BART stations.
 That is the magnitude of the possibility in front of us.
-Of course, there is much work to do, and it won't happen on its own.
-But, the clock is already running.
+Of course, there is much work to do, it won't happen on its own, and the clock is ticking.
 Partnerships need to be forged.
 Plans updated.
 New funding tools put in place.
 Capital investments made.
-And more affordable housing built.
-Because many of these actions require public and city actions that can take years to complete, it is imperative that we begin moving ahead now.
+More affordable housing built.
+Because many of these actions require public and city actions that can take years to complete, it is imperative that we begin now.

-Success lies in the hands of the cities, VTA and their partners.
-It's going to be critical to start now to capture the extraordinary opportunity in front of us.
-According to market demand projections and development analysis prepared for the BART Phase II corridor, by 2040 the corridor will add:
+Success lies in the hands of the cities, VTA, and their partners.
+It's critical that we start now to capture the extraordinary opportunity in front of us.
+According to market demand projections and development analysis prepared for VTA's BART Phase II corridor, by 2040 the corridor will add:

-- + 40,000 new jobs and housing for - +80,000 new residents
+- + 40,000 new jobs and housing for - + 80,000 new residents\ office employee and 500 square feet per retail employee.

-The scale of growth and the investment in BART Phase II is too large not to take advantage of what's right in front of us.
-Before BART arrives we must advance the partnership and update necessary plans and policies to ensure the station areas become healthy, connected, prosperous, and equitable Transit Oriented Communities.
+The scale of growth and the investment in BART Phase II is massive.
+Before BART arrives we must advance partnerships and update plans and policies to ensure the station areas become healthy, connected, prosperous, and equitable Transit Oriented Communities.